 Revamping your home doesn’t require a complete overhaul—sometimes, thoughtful updates can transform a space entirely.
-From bold color choices to clever storage solutions, here are 18 expert-backed ideas to inspire your next interior refresh.
+From bold color choices to clever storage solutions, here are 18 expert-backed interior design ideas to inspire your next interior refresh.

 1. Harmonious Color Schemes

-Create depth and intimacy by painting walls and ceilings the same hue.
-Anouska Tamony, founder of Anouska Tamony Design Studio, suggests warm gray tones for a cozy, enveloping effect.
-For focal points like alcoves or fireplace surrounds, darker shades like sage green can blend modern elements (like TVs) into traditional settings.
+Painting walls and ceilings the same shade creates a sense of depth and intimacy.Anouska Tamony, founder of Anouska Tamony Design Studio, suggests warm gray tones for a cozy, enveloping effect when it comes to interior design ideas.
+For focal areas such as alcoves or fireplace surrounds, darker tones such as sage green can bring modern elements into a traditional setting.

 2. Layered Lighting

-Swap harsh overhead lights for softer alternatives.
-Charlie Bowles of Original BTC recommends bone china fixtures for their gentle glow, ideal for living rooms.
-Layered lighting—combining task, ambient, and accent lights—enhances both functionality and mood.
+Replace harsh overhead lights with softer fixtures.Charlie Bowles of Original BTC recommends bone china fixtures for their soft light, which is perfect for living rooms.
+Layered lighting – combining task, ambient and accent lighting – enhances functionality as well as pleasing the mood.
+This interior design idea is used in most people’s homes.

 3. Small Kitchen Solutions